MileHacker Logo

 Navigating Roads

-• Traffic arrangements and road signs can differ significantly from your home country.
+• Traffic patterns and traffic signs can differ significantly from your home country.

-• Navigation apps like The Baidu maps app or Amap (Gaode Maps) are popular locally.
+• Navigation apps like The Baidu maps navigation app or Amap (Gaode Maps) are popular locally.

 • Parking may be challenging in older metropolitan areas.